shoaibrayeen/Programmers-Community/Dynamic Programming/Wildcard_Matching/readMe.md

 The matching should cover the entire input string (not partial).

 ## Note:
-- <!--s--> could be empty and contains only lowercase letters "a-z".
+- `s` could be empty and contains only lowercase letters "a-z".
 - 'p' could be empty and contains only lowercase letters 'a-z', and characters like '?' or '*'.

 # Example 1: